jbean1597/PersonalPortfolio/DataAnalytics/README.md

 ## Project 3: Environmental/Pollution Analysis and Visualization
 This project combines two areas of my life that I have a passion for, the environment and data analysis, and a problem I want to visualize and analyze for myself- pollution's effect on multiple different environmental factors.
-Pollution is widely known to be one of the worst problems we have to face in the coming years and my analysis is a historical analysis into how it has affected and is related to population density, land quality, meteorological factors such as precipitation and evaporation, temperature, and threatened species.
+Pollution is widely known to be one of the worst problems we have to face in the coming years and my analysis is a historical analysis into how it has affected -and is related to- population density, land quality, meteorological factors such as precipitation and evaporation, temperature, and threatened species.

 * Data sourced from Kaggle datasets [Environment Dataset - UNdata](https://www.kaggle.com/datasets/vineethakkinapalli/united-nations-environment-data?select=Land.csv) and [Spatial Data Repository (satellite data and more)](https://www.kaggle.com/datasets/reubencpereira/spatial-data-repo)
 * Environment Dataset - UNdata tracks: CO2 emissions, land quality, water availability, and threatened species